 With my Instant Pot, I have the added bonus of leaving the house and and not worrying about things burning or overcooking in my absence.

 And while I have had more versions than I can count (all delicious in their own right!) , my version is Mexican-inspired.
-I make it more mild since having kids so they will eat it too, but my husband and I are always sure to have some pickled jalapeños, or rajas as I called them while living in México one summer.
+I make it more mild since having kids so they will eat it too, but my husband and I are always sure to have some pickled jalapeños, or rajas as I called them while living in México one summer, to serve on the side.

 I always have the ingredients on hand, and the whole family digs it, I hope you find it yummy too!